 - We deal first with "low-pass filters" (LPF), so called because of their action in the frequency domain.
-The filtering weight is concentrated in a relatively narrow frequency band from zero to a limit frequency; above the band-limit it falls to negligible value. - Correspondingly, in the time domain the weighting function has relatively wide time-width. - The action of the filter as seen in time-domain is to produce approximately a time-average (i.e. a weighted average) of the input over a finite time interval, delimited by the width of the weighting function
+The filtering weight is concentrated in a relatively narrow frequency band from zero to a limit frequency; above the band-limit it falls to negligible value. - Correspondingly, in the time domain the weighting function has relatively wide time-width (as well as its autocorrelation). - The action of the filter as seen in time-domain is to produce approximately a time-average (i.e. a weighted average) of the input over a finite time interval, delimited by the width of the weighting function